Rules and Policies - 2016

 To ensure the quality of the business plans presented at in the final round, the organizers reserve the right to select fewer entries if the submissions do not meet judges’ quality standards.

 The businesses that are selected to advance to the final round of judging will be notified one week prior to the competition date.
-The final round will consist of a fifteen (15) minute formal presentation by each business.
-The presentation will be in front of a panel of judges from the business and financial community, invited guests and audience members.
+The final round will consist of a ten (10) minute formal presentation by each business, followed by 5 minutes for Q & A. The presentation will be in front of a panel of judges from the business and financial community, invited guests and audience members.
 The judges for the final round may or may not be the same panel as the judges from the preliminary round.
 After a business has concluded their presentation, the judges and the audience will have an opportunity to ask questions of the business members.
 At the request of the judging panel, and at the sole discretion of the competition administrator, the presentation time may be extended.

 In order to maintain eligibility, contestants must remain at the competition throughout the entire event.
 Competitors participating remotely must be in direct contact throughout the competition, unless they make different arrangements with competition organizers.
 Events beyond the control of the organizers and participants are the exception (e.g. network outages).
 The announcement of the winners shall be made at the conclusion of the competition event.
 The decisions of the judges are final.